Brand Communities … Rapha’s Cycle Clubs to SAP’s Network, P&G’s Being Girl to Lego’s Lugnet, Playstation and Harley Davidson.

 H&R Block created a community site that connects users to a tax professional for quick responses to tax-related questions via the “Get Answers” section of their website.
 The real strength of the portal is in connecting users enabling them to learn and share experiences with others in the H&R Community.
 The community is reported to have answered 1 million questions and generated a 15 percent lift in business.

-Key strength: Adds genuine, and highly useful value to consumer lives.
+Community power: Adds genuine, and highly useful value to consumer lives.
 Allows user questions to build the community into a comprehensive resource.

 6. Harley Owners Group (Harley-Davidson)